What Is a General Ledger, And Why Do You Need One?

 The purpose of double entry accounting is to make sure basic accounting equation balances.
 The equation (Assets = Owner’s Equity + Liabilities) is the foundation of double-entry bookkeeping.

-If at any time the sum of debits for all accounts does not equal the sum of debits, the equation will not balance.
+If at any time the sum of debits for all accounts does not equal the sum of credits, the equation will not balance.
 You’ll know you’ve made a mistake.

 Let’s look at three examples and how to record the transactions: